walt-id/waltid-ssikit/README.md

 - [Maven/Gradle Dependency](https://docs.walt.id/v/ssikit/getting-started/dependency-jvm) - Use the functions of the SSI Kit directly in a Kotlin/Java project.
 - [Example Projects](https://github.com/walt-id/waltid-ssikit-examples) - Demonstrate how to use the SSI Kit in any Kotlin/Java app

-Checkout the [Official Documentation](https://docs.walt.id/v/ssikit), to dive deeper into the architecture and configuration options available.
+Check out the **[Official Documentation](https://docs.walt.id/v/ssikit)**, to dive deeper into the architecture and configuration options available.

 ## What is the SSI Kit?